Choosing leather for shoes

 Outsole + heel lifts: 13 oz veg tanned butt (or the same option in 9-10 oz for a thinner sole).

 The list above is by no means the highest quality options, but it would certainly make do to start.
-The leathers mentioned should be enough for 2-3 pairs of shoes depending on how much of the hide you use.
+The leathers mentioned should be enough for at least 2 pairs of shoes depending on how much of the upper hide you use.
 Some additional hardware is required, like top lifts and shanks, and of course stuff like glue and nails, etc. See my page List of materials for the other stuff needed.

 Upgrade options